sbaker-dev/vectorObjects/README.md

 # vectorObjects
 #### Object approach to common dimensional vectors

-As part of the [mmdParser][mmd] project of converting and extending the now archived [pymeshio][pymesh], a set of common functions programmed as part of the pymeshio relating to Vectors and 3D object rotation matrices where extracted, and then generalised where possible.
+This project was create by converting and extending a small section of code within the now archived [pymeshio][pymesh], relating to Vectors and 3D object rotation matrices which have been extracted and generalised where possible.
 This was due to some of these objects also having the potential to be used outside of this specific use case.

 vectorObjects also has the ability to allow you to create your own vectors, not pre defined within vectorObjects, quickly via inheritance from a master class of methods.
 All source code is available on the project [github page][pro]